ConAltDelete/INF221TermPaper2021/README.md

 		The formulation of the structure of the workflow is important but expect it to fall fairly quickly without knowning how, and why.
 I guess it's nature.
 20211008:
 	<Mats>: Updated README.md
+		Added an title page, because I wanted it.
+Going to attempt to work on one of the algorithms tomorrow; Warning to those with a heart condision, PEP8 will be violated in this attempt.